mioannou/Raindrops/readme.txt

 -If the player misses a drop with the catcher and it reaches the bottom, it is moved off-screen, and lives decrease by one -If the player loses all three lives, the game ends, with the option to start over available -If the player gains a score of twnety, the player wins, with the option to play again available

+Bugs:
+-The area of the catcher that actually will react to a drop is off-center, drops pass through the right side of the image, even though it appears to touch